MikeHopley/ftl-ships-strategy/index.md

 By itself, the Fire Bomb is not that effective, except against Mantis.
 Enemies prioritise fighting fires, and can usually put them out efficiently.
 The bomb explosion does 30 crew damage, but that's a lot of missiles to kill crew directly.
 Soften them up with the Heavy Pierce first; either target crew directly, or maybe try for a breach in O2.
 Breaches attract a second crew once repaired, giving a chance to double your Fire Bomb damage.
 Beware enemies running away, however.

 It's tempting to upgrade weapons early, so you can use them together; but this doesn't improve your offence enough.
-That scrap is better saved for buying a weapon, a system, or shields.
+That scrap is better saved for buying a weapon, a system, or shields-4.
 Mind control or hacking makes the Fire Bomb much more effective.
 Also consider a teleporter for Rock fire-boarding shenanigans.

 Doors are much too expensive to buy.
 Note you don't get airlocks, although hull breaches can be used.
-You can Fire Bomb your own ship to help with boarding defence, but this is mostly not necessary.
+You *can* fire-bomb your own ship to help with boarding defence, but this is rarely useful.
 Mind control helps, especially against the flagship.
-Phase 3 boarders can be rough without venting, so you have extra incentive to kill the crew in phase 1; you can do this using the Fire Bomb on shields, together with mind control or hacking.
+Phase 3 boarders can be rough without doors/venting, so you have extra incentive to kill the crew in phase 1; you can do this by fire-bombing shields, together with mind control or hacking.

 You have three empty system slots to fill, so try to buy your first system a little earlier than usual.
 [Defence drones work well on this ship](https://i.imgur.com/FUSYVNi.jpg), as all rooms are outside the blind spot.